 Fresh yeast doesn’t last long.
-If you’re not using it daily, most of each package you buy goes to waste.
+If you’re not using it regularly, most of each package you buy goes to waste.
 What if you could freeze fresh yeast?

-If you’re a home baker who prefers fresh yeast (or baker’s yeast) over the dry variety, you know how it goes.
+If you’re a home baker who prefers fresh yeast (or cake yeast) over the dry variety, you know how it goes.

 Incredibly wasteful, isn’t it?

 That’s why I decided to test freezing leftover fresh yeast.